David's Tomb: Upper floor (Cenacle) and Franciscan convent

 After the 1523 expulsion, the "chapel of the Holy Spirit" (the Cenacle) was transformed into a mosque, as witnessed by a 1524 inscription on its east wall.
 With the 1536–41 rebuilding of Jerusalem's walls by Suleiman, Mount Zion was again left outside the city.

 In 1551 the Franciscans were ejected from the premises of their entire Mount Zion convent, possibly on account of an old 12th-century rumour that Christian workmen had discovered the Tombs of David and Solomon and the other kings of Judah.
 With time, their properties on Mount Zion were progressively expropriated by the sheikh of the now Muslim shrine of Nabi Da'ud.
 Sometime between 1600 and 1639 a domed maqam was built over the former "chapel of the Holy Spirit", and only from 1831 onwards were the Franciscans allowed to hold mass there on Maundy Thursday and Pentecost.
-Muslim control of the site will continued until 1948, when Israel placed it under the authority of the Ministry of Religious Affairs.
+Muslim control of the site continued until 1948, when Israel placed it under the authority of the Ministry of Religious Affairs.

 Status during British Mandate

-During the British Mandate period, the site was not subject to the Status quo of Holy Land sites since it was considered to be "absolutely under the authority of the Moslem Waqf of Nebi Daud, who however arrange to open it to the many that are anxious to visit a site of such sacred traditions".
+During the British Mandate period, the site was not subject to the Status Quo of Holy Land sites since it was considered to be "absolutely under the authority of the Moslem Waqf of Nebi Daud, who however arrange to open it to the many that are anxious to visit a site of such sacred traditions".